-Seen only in Florida, bright orange wings fade to a dark gleaming purple on the Spotted Oleander Caterpillar Moth.
+Seen only in Florida, the bright orange wings bleed into dark purple on the Spotted Oleander Caterpillar Moth.

 The tropical Spotted Oleander Caterpillar Moth is more often seen in Caribbean countries, but it arrived in Florida where now a few populations exist in the southern parts of the state.
 The black body of the moth has a ring of small white dots around its collar, and a pair of white dots on its hairy thorax.
 A large, single white dot sits at the center of the abdomen.
-The long, lustrous orange wings gradually shift colors and end in a deep purple at the bottom edges.
+Its long, lustrous orange wings gradually shift colors and ending a deep purple hue at the bottom edges.
 Black antennae have bright orange tips.

+Adult females exude a pheromone that attract males.
+Fertilized eggs are laid in groups on oleander leaves.
 The caterpillar has an orange head and body.
-Large white spots line the sides and top of the body which is covered in tufts of long, stiff, spiny hairs.
+Large white spots line the sides and top of the body, which is covered in tufts of long, stiff, spiny hairs.
 A pair of black hairs sit at the head and rear.
-Females exude a pheromone that attract males.
-Fertilized eggs are laid in groups on oleander leaves.
-The caterpillars feed on the leaves and can diminish the aesthetics of a cluster of oleanders, but this moth is somewhat rare, so it is not a significant problem in Florida, unlike the more destructive Oleander Caterpillar.
+The caterpillar feeds on the leaves of oleanders and can ruin the aesthetics of a group planting, but this moth is somewhat rare, so it is not a significant problem in Florida, unlike the more destructive Oleander Caterpillar.

 Scientific Name: Empyreuma pugione